consolesunleashed/sony-playstation-multi-output-frequency-oscillator/README.md

 - If using RGB = DFO (or MOFO using GPU clock output only)
 - If using composite video & a dual format PAL/NTSC TV = DFO (or MOFO using GPU clock output only)
-- If using composite video & a single format TV = MOFO (Sub Out B)
+- If using composite video & a single format TV = MOFO (GPU clock output & Sub-B clock output)

 PU-20 / PU-22 / PU-23 / PM-41

 - If using RGB = DFO (or MOFO using GPU clock output only)
-- If using composite video & a dual format PAL/NTSC TV = MOFO (Sub Out A)
+- If using composite video & a dual format PAL/NTSC TV = MOFO (GPU clock output & Sub-A clock output)
-- If using composite video & a single format TV = MOFO (Sub Out B)
+- If using composite video & a single format TV = MOFO (GPU clock output & Sub-B clock output)

 ## Manufacturing

-Nothign special.
+Nothing special.
 1mm PCB is fine.

 ## Version History